RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

 SAMPLING TEMPERATURE
 -----

-      There is a function on UDW called "Get Current Temperature", which you can call to sample the current temperature in Fahrenheit and Celsius.
+      There is a function on UDW called "Get Current Temperature", which you can call to sample the current temperature in Fahrenheit or Celsius.
 This value is generated in a simple and predictable way where temperature is a product of weather and never the other way around.
 The settings for this are found in the Temperature category on UDW.

       How Temperature is Calculated